When my fellow freelance writers hear that I have more than 1,000 published articles to my name their first reaction is disbelief.

 Since you’ve already done your research with rewrites and you know the topic, your time investment is still small.
 And your return is as high as the next magazine will pay.

 Something important for you to consider as a freelance travel writer is whether you should ever sign away “All Rights” to any of your articles.
-You need to establish your own personal business policy.
+You need to establish your own business policy.

 Here’s my policy: